Students will develop basic public speaking skills, creativity, and cooperative learning skills.

 - Markers or colored pencils

 Divide students into teams of no more than five people.
-Distribute the Product-Pitch Directions sheets to the groups and explain the requirements of the project.
-Then distribute magazines and the Product-Pitch development sheet.
-Allow students to brainstorm product ideas for the remainder of the class using the magazines to help develop ideas.
+Distribute the Directions and Product Pitch Development Sheet from the Product Pitch Presentations Packet printable to the groups and explain the requirements of the project.
+Then distribute the magazines.
+Allow students to brainstorm product ideas on the Product Pitch Development Sheet for the remainder of the class using the magazines to help develop ideas.

 At the end of every class over the next ten days of this lesson, each group should write down what they accomplished during the period and what they intend to accomplish the next day.